jhpyle/docassemble/_docs/installation.md

 ## Setting up the web server

-The following instructions assume a Debian system on which you have cloned `docassemble` into your home directory.
+The following instructions assume a Debian/Ubuntu system on which you have cloned `docassemble` into your home directory.
 You will have to make some changes to adapt this to your platform.